Firstly, it is important to distinguish between vendors who are resident and those who are non-resident.

-Firstly, it is necessary to take into account that on the day of the signing of the sales deeds, the purchaser will retain 3% of the sales price in order to comply with their obligation to deposit this amount with the Tax Agency, using Form 211, within a period of one month.
+In the latter case, it is necessary to take into account that on the day of the signing of the property deeds, the purchaser will retain 3% of the sales price and does so in order to comply with their obligation to deposit this amount with the Tax Agency, using Form 211, within a period of one month.

 It is also possible to have the money paid directly to your UK bank account – you just need to have the lawyer managing this for you to make the appropriate application to the Tax Office.